Targeted Youth Adviser

 This position will initially, in line with current government guidance be PARTIALLY based from home rather than the office, with an expectation of being home based for the foreseeable future.
 However, if / when government guidelines change the role may then revert to being office based, whilst retaining some flexible working options.

-This role comes with an ongoing need to deliver detached youth work centred around Basildon hospital.
-Supporting young people in the hospital and those who have recently been patients.
+This role comes with an ongoing need to deliver detached youth work despite current restrictions.

 The Targeted Youth Adviser will play a key role in developing the Youth Service offer by working with identified Young People who are at risk of not engaging in employment, education and training.
 TYA's provide in depth, evidence based, one to one intensive mentoring, bespoke groupwork packages and positive activities to empower Young People to overcome barriers to education to reach their full potential.